royalapplications/docs/src/r2023/royalserver/royal-server-configuration/modules/script-module.md

 ## Settings for Script Module

 - For Dynamic Folders and Dynamic Credentials, the following Script Interpreters can be configured: PowerShell, Bash, Python, PHP, Perl, Ruby.
-(These have to be installed first on the machine.)
+(All but PowerShell have to be installed first on the machine.)

 ## Usage

 Add a [PowerShell](xref:royalts_reference_connections_powershell) connection in RoyalTS and assign a Royal Server object to it.

+Add a [Dynamic Folder](xref:royalserver_management_dynamic-folder) connection in RoyalTS and assign a Royal Server object to it.